robenkleene/design-references/houdini/houdini-glossary.md

 - `$JOB`: The directory of the current Houdini project (e.g., "File > Set Project...")
 - `$F`: Frame number

+## Types

+Along with `int` and `float`, Houdini has some other types.

+- `vector`: Three floating point values, often used to represent positions, directions, normals, or colors (RGB or HSV).
+- `vector2`: Two floating point values, usually used to represent texture coordinates
+- `vector4`: Four floating point values, used to represent homogeneous coordinates, or color with alpha (RGBA)

 ## Nodes

 - **Null**: Does nothing on its own.
 By convention, it's often used as the end of a node chain (and called `Out`) and then referenced elsewhere.